-Welsh poet Dylan Thomas came to New York to narrate his play “Under Milk Wood” in 1953.
+Welsh poet Dylan Thomas came to New York to narrate his play Under Milk Wood in 1953.
 Before long he was romantically involved with the play’s assistant director, Liz Reitell.
-The two shared an apartment in the legendary Chelsea Hotel on 23rd Street.
+The two shared an apartment in the legendary Chelsea Hotel on West 23rd Street.

-Located on Hudson Street at the corner of 11th Street, the tavern had opened in 1880 a few blocks from the Hudson River piers.
-Generations of dock workers and laborers finished their day at its commodius bar crafted from a solid piece of mahogany under the pressed tin ceiling.
+It was during that same year that Scottish poet Ruthven Todd changed the life of Dylan Thomas by bringing him to a blue collar bar in Greenwich Village – The White Horse Tavern.
+Located on corner of Hudson and West 11th Streets, the tavern had opened in 1880 a few blocks from the Hudson River piers.
+Generations of dock workers and laborers finished their day at its commodious bar crafted from a solid piece of mahogany under the pressed tin ceiling.
 It immediately became Thomas’s drinking spot of choice.

 The stools where longshoremen drank ale and beer were suddenly taken over by the likes of Norman Mailer, James Baldwin, Jack Kerouac, Bob Dylan and Jim Morrison.
-In the 1960s Beat Generation poet Alan Ginsberg drank here, along with Frank O’Hara.
+In the 1960s, Beat Generation poet Alan Ginsberg drank here, along with Frank O’Hara.

-Later artist Andy Warhol could be found here, as well as Frank McCourt, author of Angela’s Ashes.
+Later, artist Andy Warhol could be found here, as well as Frank McCourt, author of Angela’s Ashes.
 On the night that John Belushi died, Dan Akroyd came in around closing time and bought drinks for the house.

 With the celebrities came the celebrity watchers and The White Horse became a tourist destination.
 The famous are protected here, though.
 In 2004 owner Eddie Brennan told The Villager that the staff members “take care of them, don’t make a fuss and don’t let anyone bother them.”

 The inconspicuous tavern gained celebrity the night a renowned poet drank his last whiskey here.
-But the real success of the White Horse Tavern is in its atmosphere and its philosophy.
+But the real success of the White Horse Tavern lays in its atmosphere and its philosophy.
 As Brennan put it, “We’ve got drinkers and we take care of them.”